A Multi-Agent Conversational Bandit Approach to Online Evaluation and Selection of User-Aligned LLM Responses

-The cloud server processes the uploaded information and returns a set of key terms \(\mathcal{K}_m^p\) along with the required repetition times \(\{n_{m,k}^p\}_{k \in \mathcal{K}_m^p}\) (Line~\ref{line:download-key-terms}).
-The local agent $m$ then engages in conversations with these key terms while pulling arms the requisite number of times, to ensure robust exploration of LLM responses.
-During this process, the local agent has the flexibility to intersperse the querying of key terms with arm pulls (Lines~\ref{line:conduct}-\ref{line:finish}).
-Note that The procedures of conducting conversations and Pulling arms are presented sequentially for clarity, but can be executed in parallel or interleaved without strict ordering.
-The local agent then uploads the corresponding information of pulled arms, key terms, and observed rewards, which are stored in the matrices \(\vec{G}_m^p\) and \(\vec{W}_m^p\) (Line~\ref{line:upload-data}).
-Finally, the local agent downloads the updated preference parameter \(\widehat{\vec{\theta}}_p\) from the cloud server, and revises its active arm set, eliminating less effective arms based on the updated user preference estimations (Line~\ref{line:elimination}).
-This adaptive adjustment process allows each local agent to maintain high responsiveness and accuracy in LLM response identification, which caters to user-specific needs and preferences while preserving data privacy by sharing only aggregated data (\(\vec{G}_m^p\) and \(\vec{W}_m^p\)) with the cloud server.
+The cloud server processes uploaded data and sends local agent \(m\) a set of key terms \(\mathcal{K}_m^p\) with required repetition times \(\{n_{m,k}^p\}_{k \in \mathcal{K}_m^p}\) (Line~\ref{line:download-key-terms}).
+Agent \(m\) then queries these key terms and pulls arms as specified, ensuring thorough exploration of LLM responses.
+During this process, arm pulls and key term queries can be interleaved flexibly (Lines~\ref{line:conduct}-\ref{line:finish}), though shown sequentially for clarity.
+Agent \(m\) uploads data on pulled arms, key terms, and rewards, stored in matrices \(\vec{G}_m^p\) and \(\vec{W}_m^p\) (Line~\ref{line:upload-data}).
+Next, it downloads the updated preference estimate \(\widehat{\vec{\theta}}_p\) from the cloud server and updates its active arm set by eliminating suboptimal arms (Line~\ref{line:elimination}).
+This process enables agent \(m\) to adaptively and accurately evaluate and select LLM responses tailored to user preferences while minimizing external data sharing by only uploading aggregated data (\(\vec{G}_m^p\), \(\vec{W}_m^p\)) to the cloud server.